doctordns/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 ```

 For more succinct output, you may want to exclude some properties.
-Although you can use the `Get-CimInstance`'s **Property** parameter to choose only the **HotFixID**, doing so will actually return more information, because all the metadata is displayed by default:
+Although you can use the `Get-CimInstance`'s **Property** parameter to choose only the **HotFixID**.
+Doing so does not return other information about the hotfix, but does return metadata which is displayed by default:

 ```powershell
 Get-CimInstance -ClassName Win32_QuickFixEngineering -ComputerName . -Property HotFixID